What is the Non-Cancellation Fee?

 It is required by the banks that upon every rental which is to be debited to a credit card, authorisation is to be taken to ensure that there are sufficient funds available to pay for the rental.
 This authorisation is merely a hold for an amount on the credit card which is then released when the vehicle has been returned.

 Due to the high risks of renting vehicles over the weekend, we take an additional authorisation to ensure that there are sufficient funds available should there be an incident with the vehicle.

 For weekend rentals we take a credit card authorisation for the estimated cost of the rental plus an *additional weekend authorisation as follows:

-The additional weekend authorisation will be waived upon presentation of a valid airline boarding pass/e-ticket printout.
+*Airport Locations - The additional weekend authorisation will be waived upon presentation of a valid airline boarding pass.
+Excludes Kaiser Matanzima Airport.

 What are the minimum age requirements when renting from Avis?